 Don’t get me wrong; people want to help the environment and go green.
 Most likely, they are not going to convert unless they know they're saving actual money each month.

 Saving money on their electric bill is appealing and benefits.

 Which paragraph you think will perform better:

-The answer here is obviously the second one is going to convert better because you're telling people the benefits of what is giving them you had on the pain point which is leg swelling and you're giving him a solution.
-I know this converts because I am running this at the time of this writing!
+You hit on the pain point, which is leg swelling, and you are providing a solution.
+I know this converts because I am running it at the time of this writing.

 My Top 3 Copywriting Tips

-Once you understand there are certain things that just about everybody wants in life and use that knowledge to target the human needs, this will set you free affiliate marketing.
+Once you understand certain things that just about everybody wants in life, and you use that knowledge to target the human needs, having this skill will set you free with Affiliate Marketing.